Digital Certificate to replace paper version by 1 July 2032

-Digital VAT Exemption certificate proposal
+Digital VAT Exemption certificate agreement

-The proposal aims to amend Council Directive 2006/112/EC (the VAT Directive) by introducing an electronic exemption certificate to confirm that a transaction qualifies for specific exemptions under the first subparagraph of Article 151(1) of that Directive.
+The now agreement to amend Council Directive 2006/112/EC (the VAT Directive) by introducing an electronic exemption certificate to confirm that a transaction qualifies for specific exemptions under the first subparagraph of Article 151(1) of that Directive.
 Currently, the VAT and/or Excise Duty exemption certificate is paper-based and requires a handwritten signature.
 This move to an electronic certificate aligns with the EU’s broader digitalization efforts, reduces administrative burdens, and allows Member States to meet EU legislation requirements for processing electronically signed documents.

 The initiative’s origins lie in the increasing digital demands and a request from Member States for a feasibility study on the electronic exemption certificate’s implementation.
 Following broad support in various EU meetings and expert groups, the proposal was developed.
 It suggests using a PDF e-form accompanied by a fully electronic process, leveraging existing technologies developed by DG TAXUD.